-Many banks offer payroll systems that integrate all company financials, including checking, money-market and savings accounts; print employee checks.
-The can make sure your tax filings are accurate and on time; and they can deliver all the other services of an outsourced payroll company.
+Many banks offer payroll systems that integrate all company financials, including checking, money-market and savings accounts; print employee checks; make sure your tax filings are accurate and on time; and deliver all the other services of an outsourced payroll company.

 In any case, your bank can help you decide whether to keep payroll services in-house or best-source the process to a third party.

 Your bank is a partner that wants your business to succeed.
 And that's your number one priority, too.